eLTER-RI/metadata-schemas/docs/new_docs/elter_model/geoLocations.md

               "type": "number",
               "maximum": 180,
               "minimum": -180,
-              "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", },
+              "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", },
             "northBoundLatitude": {
               "type": "number",
               "maximum": 90,
               "minimum": -90,
-              "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
+              "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
             "southBoundLatitude": {
               "type": "number",
               "maximum": 90,
               "minimum": -90,
-              "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
+              "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 51.340199.", },
             "westBoundLongitude": {
               "type": "number",
               "maximum": 180,
               "minimum": -180,
-              "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
+              "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
           }
         },